beejjorgensen/minetestmapper-mineclone-colors/README.md

 MineClone2)](https://content.minetest.net/packages/Wuzzy/mineclone2/).

 If you find missing symbols (I've only mapped what I've seen), let me know what they are in a bug report and I'll add them.
+You don't have to supply the color values unless you want to—I can get those.

 ## Usage